holepunchto/hypercore/README.md

 Create a replication stream.
 You should pipe this to another Hypercore instance.

-The `isInitiator` argument is a boolean indicating whether you are the iniatior of the connection (ie the client) or if you are the passive part (ie the server).
+The `isInitiator` argument is a boolean indicating whether you are the initiator of the connection (ie the client) or if you are the passive part (ie the server).

 If you are using a P2P swarm like [Hyperswarm](https://github.com/hyperswarm/hyperswarm) you can know this by checking if the swarm connection is a client socket or server socket.
 In Hyperswarm you can check that using the [client property on the peer details object](https://github.com/hyperswarm/hyperswarm#swarmonconnection-socket-details--)